Work-Study Employment FAQ

 - How much can I earn?

 Both you and your employer will be notified of your award amount under the State Work-Study Program.
-Your award amount can be up to $3,600 during the school year and up to an additional $3,600 during the summer term.
+Your award amount can be up to $5,000 during the academic year and up to an additional $5,000 during the summer term.
 These award amounts are the maximum amount of earnings an employer may submit to PHEAA for reimbursement.
 However, your employer may choose to pay you more than the fixed award amount.

 - How many hours can I work?